newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ==========================================

 In addition to its primary functions as a target material and heat transfer medium, the liquid metal in a spallation target also acts as a solvent and reaction medium for nuclear reaction products, including polonium, mercury, and other metallic impurities.
-The behaviour of these impurities in liquid metal spallation targets and nuclear reactors is of critical importance.
 The typical quantities and concentrations of impurities that have been detected in different facilities, and predicted by using nuclear codes, show considerable variability.
 Such variabilities require detailed investigations and the implementation of appropriate management strategies.